About

 Countless works bearing the original Galerie Walter Klinkhoff label are quiet reminders of their role in the Canadian art market.

 The gallery also hosted more than 35 museum-style retrospective exhibitions.
 These were non-selling shows devoted to the celebration of Canadian masters.
 Artists honoured in this way included Emily Carr, David Milne, M.A.
 Suzor-Coté, and Marc-Aurèle Fortin, among dozens of others.
-These non-commercial exhibitions became milestones in Canadian art history, reflecting a unique commitment to scholarship and connoisseurship.
+These non-commercial exhibitions became milestones in Canadian art history, reflecting a unique private gallery commitment to scholarship and connoisseurship.
 At the time, many were regarded as the most significant exhibitions ever devoted to those artists, and for decades they often remained unmatched until museums followed with exhibitions of comparable quality.

 My first visit to Galerie Walter Klinkhoff

 My grandmother, Trudy, in particular, is an inspiration.
 She shared invaluable insight into our family’s history and the principles that shaped the business.
-Her extraordinary role in a restitution case that reconnected us with Austria reinforced the values of stewardship, trust, and integrity that remain at the core of my work.
+Her extraordinary and courageous role in a restitution case that reconnected us with Austria reinforced the values of stewardship, trust, and integrity that remain at the core of my work.

 Today, I work independently as an art broker and advisor, carrying forward the skills, knowledge, and values I inherited.
 My role is to help collectors build, refine, and steward their collections with respect for their legacies and to do so at the highest standards of professionalism.
 Drawing on decades of experience within a family business that managed some of Canada’s most important collections, I approach each project with care, whether archiving the estate of an artist like John Little, curating a museum exhibition, producing a book on a collection, or overseeing private portfolios of hundreds of artworks.
 I know how to navigate the complexities of the art world and provide solutions that are both practical and meaningful.